-[Interview] EU should not play 'games' with military HQs, says ex-forces chief
+[Interview] Don't play EU 'games' with military HQs, Italian admiral says

 "I also see a dangerous drift between Nato and EU military affairs in Brussels, with Nato ever more firmly in US and UK hands," he added.

-"Maybe I'm wrong, but it's a long way to Tipperary," he said, referring to an old First Word War song to joke about the EU's slow steps toward its military objectives.
+"Maybe I'm wrong, but it's a long way to Tipperary," Binelli Mantelli said, recalling an old World War I song to joke about the EU's slow steps toward its military objectives.